 Today Berry, at 81, is a hearty survivor, outliving his contemporary Elvis by more than three decades, and still playing a monthly gig at Blueberry Hill’s Duck Room in the St. Louis Loop.
 In the summer of 2007, he sat for a radio interview with Bob Costas, who asked the father of rock ‘n’ roll for the secret to his longevity.
 Berry, genial and elusive, chalked it up to “cool water and long walks.”

-There is a touching moment near the end of Disc 3 in the Hail!
-Hail! package, in which Berry, accompanied by a reverent Robbie Robertson on guitar, recites a lengthy poem he composed about the passing of time, of all the things that can’t be reclaimed, of triumph and tragedy and mortality.
-Hackford didn’t use any of it in the film, and one can see why—at several minutes long, it would have interrupted the flow of the picture.
+There is a touching moment near the end of disc three in the Hail!
+Hail! package, in which Berry, accompanied by a reverent Robbie Robertson on guitar, recites a lengthy poem he composed about the passing of time, of all the things that cannot be reclaimed, of triumph and tragedy and mortality.
+Hackford did not use any of it in the film, and one can see why—at several minutes long, it would have interrupted the flow of the picture.
 Yet it is a moving vignette, and watching the plaintive, unguarded Berry in these moments, we see his love for the language and sense some of the hard-earned wisdom of a man who came so far, and learned so much on the way.

 Editor’s note: This essay was first published 2007 in Belles Lettres, a former publication of Washington University in St. Louis’s Center for the Humanities.